kleutzinger/scoreboard/README.md

 ## Overall Approach

+#### Stack

+- Node + express for the Server
+- Vue.js + socket.io for the webapp
+- bun.js for the desktop client

 #### Server / Webapp

 - This is the thing that will serve the scoreboard state / and scoreboard editing frontend